TadLeonard/tfatool/README.md

 ### Example 2: sync subset of files on FlashAir *just once*

-Sync JPEG files that start with *IMG_08* with the local `stuff/` directory.
+Sync JPEG files that were created between December 15th, 2015 (at 3:00 pm) and January 12, 2016 with the local `stuff/` directory.
-Notice that files which already exist in `stuff/` are not overwritten.
+Notice that *files which already exist and match the size in bytes of those on FlashAir* are not overwritten.

 ```
-flashair-util -j -k "IMG_08.+" -S all -d stuff/
+flashair-util -S all -d stuff/ -j -t '2015-12-15 15:00' -T 2016-01-12
 2016-01-22 22:29:02,228 | INFO | __main__ | Syncing files from /DCIM/100__TSB to stuff/
 2016-01-22 22:29:02,229 | INFO | __main__ | Retreiving ALL matched files
 2016-01-22 22:29:02,330 | INFO | tfatool.sync | File 'stuff/IMG_0800.JPG' already exists; not syncing from SD card